-Global Poverty: Challenges and Hopes in the New Millennium (GPP/CP 115)
+GPP 115: Global Poverty: Challenges and Hopes in the New Millennium

 Students will participate in the key theoretical debates about global poverty and inequality.
 This course will teach students about different models of poverty alleviation and methods for evaluating such models and practices.
-(4 units, offered fall semester)
+(4 units, offered fall semester and summer session)

 Open to declared GPP Minor students only